Edel Harris, Chief Executive of the learning disability charity Mencap, said:

 “People with a learning disability and their families must be able to get the support they desperately need to stay safe and well in this ‘new normal’.

 Some people with a learning disability and their families have been shielding without any support, making these isolating circumstances even more difficult.
-Now is the time to reinstate vital social care services and ensure the full extent of the Care Act is in place to protect those who need it.
+Now is the time to reinstate vital social care Social care means the services that give care and support to people who need it. services and ensure the full extent of the Care Act is in place to protect Protect means keeping someone or something safe. those who need it.

-Some, because they are clinically extremely vulnerable, understandably remain worried about catching coronavirus and may decide to continue to shield.
-For these people, Government must pledge ongoing support from the National Shielding Service with access to food and medicines.
+Some, because they are clinically extremely vulnerable Being vulnerable means being at risk of harm, or that you need special care because of your age or disability. , understandably remain worried about catching coronavirus and may decide to continue to shield.
+For these people, Government must pledge A pledge is when someone promises to do something. ongoing support from the National Shielding Service with access to food and medicines.

 While many people will be relieved to have a roadmap out of lockdown, others will still have many questions about how those who have been shielding will be supported to stay safe as rules are relaxed.
 People with a learning disability and their families must not be forgotten as we move to this next phase.”